 The money in your STABLE Account will not affect your eligibility for Medicaid benefits.
 For more information, please see Medicaid’s recent guidance on STABLE Accounts here.

 Using a STABLE Account will not make you ineligible for SSI.
 If, however, you have more than $100,000 in your account, your SSI benefits may be suspended.

 Here's how this will work: any STABLE Account funds over $100,000 are treated as a countable resource for purposes of determining your SSI benefits.
 For example, if you have $101,000 in your STABLE Account, the Social Security Administration will ignore the first $100,000, but will count the next $1,000 as your resource.
 The good news is that if your STABLE Account balance causes you to exceed the normal SSI resource limits, your SSI benefits will be merely suspended - you will not become ineligible for SSI.
-This means that when your account balance drops, your SSI benefits can resume.
+Once your account balance drops, you can notify SSA to have your SSI benefits resume.

 The STABLE Card is a loadable prepaid debit card that is available to everyone with a STABLE Account.
 The STABLE Card does not pull money directly out of your STABLE Account.
 Instead, you get to choose a specific amount of money to load onto your card.
 This way, you can better control budgets and plan for your Qualified Disability Expenses.
-If you are a parent or other Authorized Legal Representative for a loved one's STABLE Account, you can also request a companion card for that individual.
+If you are the Authorized Legal Representative for an individual with a disability, you will be issued the primary card, but can also obtain a companion card for the beneficiary.
 The STABLE Card's discrete loading feature allows you to limit how much money your loved one can access at any given time.

 Only STABLE Account funds can be loaded onto your STABLE Card, to avoid commingling STABLE money with non-STABLE money.
 This allows for easier reporting of your withdrawals and expenditures.